liferay/liferay-docs/discover/portal/articles/06-managing-apps/05-blacklisting-osgi-modules.markdown

 # Blacklisting OSGi Modules

-In society, the term "blacklist" typically carries a negative connotation.
-People on blacklists are usually treated unfavorably.
+In society, the term "blacklist" carries a negative connotation.
+People on blacklists are usually mistreated.
 Regarding OSGi modules, a blacklist is a convenience.
-It's a file that lets you uninstall multiple modules.
-Rather than uninstalling them one at a time using the Application Manager or Apache Felix Gogo Shell, you can uninstall them by dropping the blacklist file into a directory.
+It's a file that lets you uninstall one or more specific modules.
+Rather than uninstalling them one at a time using the Application Manager or Apache Felix Gogo Shell, you can uninstall them simultaneously by dropping a blacklist file into a folder.

 +$$$